tjbindseil/abol/doc/plan.md

 ## to prioritize
-1. clear note button

 ## now, in priority order:
-1. a way to see that the alarm is enabled
-2. a way to rearm alarm when it goes off, option to rearm from current location or original location
-3. advanced mode (a way to remind someone to do something when they get somewhere)
-4. show permisions status
+1. show permisions status
     * show when a user has enabled always allow location
     * show when a user has enabled the lockscreen widget
+2. better icon
+3. rename project (rbol)
+4. clear note button

+## V2
+* a way to rearm alarm when it goes off, option to rearm from current location or original location
+* advanced mode (a way to remind someone to do something when they get somewhere)
-4. show map with where thing was alarmed, allow users to alarm at a given map point and radius
+* show map with where thing was alarmed, allow users to alarm at a given map point and radius
-5. better icon
-6. rename project
-7. testing
+* show note on lock screen widget
-    * basic testing process to fire the alarm - done
+* testing
     * do it with a script, including reseting
         * thiturned out to be quite difficult, see testing.md

 ## bugs
+0. when user arms app, kills app, opens app (before disarming or firing), the "armed at" is not present

 ## completed
 * better title